 Bill left the BBC Breakfast sofa in 2016 and now presents the daytime BBC One quiz ‘Think Tank‘.

-Bill is married with three children.
-In his spare time he looks after his chickens, and rather more hazardously, four hives of bees.
+He is married with three children.
+In his spare time, he looks after his chickens, and rather more hazardously, four hives of bees.